zarqash02/Linear_Regression_From_Scratch/README.md

 # 📈 Linear Regression from Scratch

-👋 A small project where I built a linear regression algorithm—no numpy, no sklearn, just pure Python—to explore gradient descent and cost minimize tech from ground zero.
+👋 A small project where I built a linear regression algorithm — no NumPy, no Scikit-learn, just pure Python — to explore gradient descent and cost minimization from the ground up.

 ---

 ## 🚀 How to Run

-Clone the repo and run the scripts directly from your terminal:
+> Make sure Python (3.7+) is installed.
+No external libraries are needed unless you want to visualize the output.

 ```bash
 # Clone the repo